Tell me, what is it you plan to do with your one wild and precious life?

 A Final Note!

-I know this because I switched careers and have built a new life for myself (and blogging and freelance writing have been a huge part of that).
+I know this because I switched careers and have built a new life for myself.
 I couldn’t make the money I do online without having set concrete goals for myself.